Perevalov/qa_chatbots_exercises/exercise_6/README.md

 ### Optional Part (for creativity)

 * Create visualizations based on your .csv report;
-* Create a set of questions to a user of your system s.t. it is possible to evaluate his/her experience.
+* Propose a set of metrics to quantify user utility of your system s.t. it is possible to evaluate the user "happiness".

 ## Guidance / Tutorials